evertbosdriesz/evertbosdriesz.github.io/_pages/about.md

 ## Hiring!

-In collaboration with the Wessels lab, we are looking for a PhD candidate to develop computational approaches for multiplexed single-cell phospho-protein quantification.
+Together with the [Wessels lab](https://ccb.nki.nl/) , we are looking for a PhD candidate to develop computational approaches for multiplexed single-cell phospho-protein quantification.
 You can find the vacancy [here](https://workingat.vu.nl/ad/phd-position-in-computational-single-cell-cancer-biology/8zyfar)